 top of page

-Movement81 is the musical offspring of Swansea-based duo Jason&Becky, exploring the interconnected wormholes between 80s indie synth and 90s dance in a spaceship from the future, powered by the collective energy of today.
+Movement81 is the electronic moniker of Swansea-based duo Jason&Becky, exploring the interconnected wormholes between 80s indie synth and 90s dance in a spaceship from the future, powered by the collective energy of today.
 Piloted by two Swansea-based Fine Artists and philosophical researchers, Jason&Becky, their flightpath often connects with the wider themes of their art practice, realised through immersive, interactive audio-visual (AV) installations.
 Their electronic music & live AV performances meander between uplifting dance & pensive minimal techno, blending resampled audio & visuals with new & original material.

-A typical track is recorded and performed using a mix of analogue and digital synths, hardware and software, including Eurorack modular, AKAI MPC Live and Ableton.
-Having recently joined independent label Petite Victory Collective (PVC), their debut release “Pride/Bassic” featured on Adam Walton’s BBC Introducing Radio Show as well as forming part of their live AV set supporting Plaid at Clwb Ifor Bach and Max Cooper at Tramshed, Cardiff in October ‘23.
-Their latest release, “Gift”, featured on BBC Radio 1 on Jaguar’s Introducing Dance in January 2024, and is available on Bandcamp and Spotify.
+Having recently joined independent label Petite Victory Collective (PVC), their debut release “Pride/Bassic” featured on Adam Walton’s BBC Introducing on Radio Wales and formed part of their Live AV set supporting Plaid at Clwb Ifor Bach and Max Cooper at Tramshed, Cardiff in October ‘23.

 The Ways of Exile